 / Ideas / Distributed Task Scheduling Framework over Irmin

 This is an idea proposed in 2019 as a Cambridge Computer Science Part II project, and has been completed by Mohammed Daudali.
-It was supervised by Anil Madhavapeddy as part of my Unikernels project.
+It was supervised by Anil Madhavapeddy as part of the Unikernels project.

 Summary